 It is appropriate that the delivery method for CRT takes into account the needs of learners to ensure that maximum benefit and value is obtained.
 While not exhaustive, these may include access to resources such as classrooms, literature, audio visual facilities and appropriately qualified trainers.
-Previous NHS Protect guidance suggests that CRT benefits best from delivery in a classroom setting, although the overriding aim must be that learners achieve all of the learning outcomes and any additional ones appropriate for their role and setting established by the risk assessment.
+Studies have shown that CRT benefits best from delivery in a classroom setting, although the overriding aim must be that learners achieve all of the learning outcomes and any additional ones appropriate for their role and setting established by the risk assessment.